-'''

-import ecf as ecflow

 DEFS = ecflow.Defs()

 s1 = DEFS.suite("my_suite")

 '''

 The import statement defines where any code which is not in the current file can be found.
+The line DEFS = ecflow.Defs()

-The line states that an instance of class Defs() from module ecf.py is created and assigned to the local variable DEFS.
+states that an instance of class Defs() from module ecf.py is created and assigned to the local variable DEFS.
 The version of class Defs() in module ecf.py has enhanced functionality compared with the standard version of ecFlow.